sarahisyoung/final-project/README.md

 # Additional components
 ## Frontend
-To design this user interface for this DApp, we plan to use the JavaScript framework React.
+To design this user interface for this DApp, we plan to use the JavaScript framework Bootstrap.

 Here is an image of the completed front end:
 ![alt text](assets/demo.png)

-# OR

-## Backend
-To store lectures and other class materials, we plan to use IPFS for the backend.